Evaluating Feature Attribution Methods in the Image Domain: Results

 \subsection{Inter-Metric Correlations}

-Inter-metric correlations are shown in Figure \ref{fig:mtr-corr} for MNIST, CIFAR-10 and ImageNet (results on the other datasets were similar).
-In general, we note similar patterns of correlations for the three datasets.
+Figure \ref{fig:mtr-corr} shows average inter-metric correlations for the low-, medium- and high-dimensional datasets.
+For specific correlations per dataset, see Appendix \ref{app:corr-all}.
+In general, we note similar patterns of correlations for the three dimensionalities.
 Most metrics have relatively low correlations, suggesting that they might be measuring different underlying aspects of the attribution maps, as proposed in \citet{Tomsett}.
 We also note strong negative correlations between certain pairs of metrics, more specifically MoRF/LeRF-pairs, which suggests that MoRF/LeRF-pairs contain largely redundant information.
 This insight can be used to reduce computational cost in future benchmarking efforts, by selecting only MoRF or LeRF metrics.
+Interestingly, figure \ref{fig:mtr-corr-high} shows very little correlation between the Impact Coverage and Parameter Randomization metrics.
+This is notable, as both of these metrics have a causal interpretation, even though those causal interpretations are different: Impact Coverage intervenes on the data, whereas Parameter Randomization intervenes on the model.
 Finally, we note that correlations between segmented and non-segmented metrics (for example, Deletion and IROF) are stronger for low-dimensional datasets.
 This is to be expected, since the low dimensionality of the data causes segments to be composed only of a few pixels.

 Table \ref{tbl:mtr-corr-masking} shows inter-metric correlations of different metric implementations on ImageNet (results on the other datasets were generally similar).
 We note that, although different metrics have relatively low correlations, correlations between different implementations of the same metric are generally quite high.
 We can conclude from this that different implementations of the same metric generally provide redundant information.
 We recommend first deciding which masking procedure makes most sense for a given dataset and/or model, rather than performing full measurements using a large number of masking procedures.